aarron-lee/SimpleDeckyTDP/README.md

 ### Desktop App

-[SimpleDeckyTDP-Desktop App](https://github.com/aarron-lee/SimpleDeckyTDP-Desktop) - Desktop port of SimpleDeckyTDP
+(Experimental) [SimpleDeckyTDP-Desktop App](https://github.com/aarron-lee/SimpleDeckyTDP-Desktop) - Desktop port of SimpleDeckyTDP

 Intel support is still a work in progress for the Desktop app